Back to Blog

 Frequently Asked Questions

 What's the refund policy?
-Refund policies vary by ticket vendor.
-Generally, tickets are non-refundable unless the event is cancelled by the promoter or artist.
-If an event is rescheduled, tickets are usually valid for the new date, but options for refunds may be available if you cannot attend.
-Check the terms and conditions of your ticket purchase.
+Refund policies are usually determined by the ticket vendor and the event promoter.
+Typically, tickets are non-refundable unless the event is cancelled outright by the promoter or the artist.
+If an event is rescheduled, tickets are usually valid for the new date, with options for refunds offered in specific circumstances.
+It is crucial to review the terms and conditions of your ticket purchase.

 Top Tips for Warcry at Movistar Arena - Palacio de los Deportes